Quick Summary

 The Supreme Court, in this case, made two significant observations regarding the Preamble of India:

-Consequently, post this judgment, the understanding was that the Preamble, while not being formally a part of the Constitution, could still offer interpretative guidance.
+Consequently, after this judgment, the understanding was that the Preamble could still offer interpretative guidance while not formally part of the Constitution.

 This judgment marked a reversal of the Supreme Court’s stance on the Preamble: